ktnlvr/ktnlvr.github.io-deprecated/content/posts/monads-ftw.md

 title: "Again, what is a Monad?"
 date: 2023-02-25T23:33:07,929822743+02:00
 draft: true
+description: Using monads in non-functional and functional programming languages
 ---

 I got tired of giving the same explaination for monads to the same forgetful people, so might as well write it out and mail it to them every time they need a refresher.